botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Approach

 >If stuck in BSCP exam, then use [Micah van Deusen blog tip 5 table of category to stages](https://micahvandeusen.com/burp-suite-certified-practitioner-exam-review/) for ways to progress through the stages.
->This is my personal view of the possible approach to leverage identified vulnerabilites and then using these notes to progress through the BSCP exam stages.
+>This is my personal view of the possible approach to leverage identified vulnerabilities and then using these notes to progress through the BSCP exam stages.

 ![Three stages](images/3stages.png)